Outdoor recreation: Canyoning

 Canyoning is an activity which involves climbing, descending, jumping and trekking through canyons.
 The sport originates from caving and involves both caving and climbing techniques.
 Canyoning often includes descents that involve rope work, down-climbing, or jumps that are technical in nature.
 Canyoning is frequently done in remote and rugged settings and often requires navigational, route-finding and other wilderness skills.

 Education

 Outdoor education in the United States

 Education is also a popular focus of outdoor activity.
 University outdoor recreation programs are becoming more popular in the United States.
-Studies have show that outdoor recreation programs can be beneficial to a students well-being and stress levels in terms of calming and soothing the mind.
+Studies have shown that outdoor recreation programs can be beneficial to a student's well-being and stress levels in terms of calming and soothing the mind.
 Universities in the United States often offer indoor rock climbing walls, equipment rental, ropes courses and trip programming.
 A few universities give degrees in adventure recreation, which aims to teach graduates how to run businesses in the field of adventure recreation.